xinwhyi/yolo-tf2/README.md

 After the training completes:

-1. The trained model is saved in Models folder(which you can use to resume training later/predict photos or videos)
+1. The trained model is saved in models folder(which you can use to resume training later/predict photos or videos)
-2. The resulting TFRecords and their corresponding csv data are saved in Data > TFRecords
+2. The resulting TFRecords and their corresponding csv data are saved in data > tfrecords
-3. The resulting figures and evaluation results are saved in Output folder.
+3. The resulting figures and evaluation results are saved in output folder.

 ### **Augmentation**